CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

   9.02 │     ↑ jne    1be
 ```

-Now our assembly closely resembles what our high-level C++ does.
-We extract a boolean that was stored as a bit, check the condition, then multiply the result with our run-time value (stored in a register), and add it to `sink`.
-We seem to have the same number of instructions as the power of two input (that used a shift), but let's measure the numbers just to be sure.
+Our assembly closely resembles our high-level C++.
+We extract a boolean that was stored as a bit, check the condition, then multiply the result with our run-time input, and add it to `sink`.
+We seem to have the same number of instructions as the power of two input case (that used a shift), but let's measure the numbers just to be sure (using a constant number of iterations again.

-Here are the number of instructions executed when we were adding a power of two value that is known at compile-time.
+Here are the number of instructions counts again for the power of two value known at compile-time.

 ```
-11,316,660,610      instructions              #    4.27  insn per cycle
+ 9,045,005,043      instructions
-22,614,193,920      instructions              #    4.27  insn per cycle
+18,083,435,007      instructions
-45,208,283,098      instructions              #    4.30  insn per cycle
+36,161,678,782      instructions
 ```

 And here are the results when the value is only known at run-time.

 ```
-11,307,458,507      instructions              #    3.26  insn per cycle
+ 9,046,302,760      instructions
-22,588,609,872      instructions              #    3.25  insn per cycle
+18,084,190,742      instructions
-45,153,939,781      instructions              #    3.27  insn per cycle
+36,160,339,674      instructions
 ```

 Roughly the same instruction count!
 Now we have to give up our assumption that arithmetic instructions take approximately the same time.
 However, we can farily easily root-cause the issue by looking `imul` and `shl` instructions in Agner Fog's [instruction tables](https://www.agner.org/optimize/instruction_tables.pdf).
 For my processor, `imul` takes 3-4c (depending on the inputs), and that `shl` takes only 0.5c (for the case of a register and immediate input).
 A likely explanation for why our performance decreased.